DreamOfTranscendence/algswp_enc/README.md

 # algswp_enc
-Algorithm with Swapping Encryption, ( Written in javascript, a series of lightweight symmetric encryption algorithms that work in nodejs and web-browsers )
+Algorithm with Swapping Encryption, ( Written in javascript, lightweight symmetric encryption that works in nodejs and web-browsers )

    A T T E N T I O N :